 2. Adjustable Gastric Banding: In this procedure, a ring-like band is placed around the stomach to convert initial part of the stomach to a small pouch.
 No part of the stomach is removed in this procedure and probably that is the disadvantage of this procedure as it produces about 50-55% of excess bodyweight-loss only.

 3. Roux-en-Gastric Bypass (RYGB) procedure: Here the stomach is stapled to convert it to a small pouch and this helps in restricting food intake.
 Further, a segment of intestine is bypassed from the food stream so that nutrients are exposed to a less absorptive surface of the small intestine.
 So this is a restrictive and malabsorptive procedure, which results in 65-75% of excess weight-loss.

-This surgery is very well established now and thousands of these procedures are being done worldwide.
-In expert hand and in centres with good facilities the mortality risk of these procedures is estimated as 0.3 per 100 procedures.
+This bariatric obesity surgery in Kerala is very well established now and thousands of these procedures are being done worldwide.
+In expert hand and in centers with good facilities the mortality risk of these procedures is estimated as 0.3 per 100 procedures.

 Women should avoid pregnancy for at least 18 months after surgery.
 Please discuss any pregnancy plans with your surgeon during one of your clinic appointments.

-After surgery one need to have multivitamins, calcium tablets etc. if necessary as per the situation.
-You may need to observe some diet restrictions too for long-term effects of the procedure, and in the initial few months you require follow up.
+After bariatric or weight loss surgery one need to have multivitamins, calcium tablets etc. if necessary as per the situation.
+You may need to observe some diet restrictions too for long-term effects of the procedure and in the initial few months you require follow up.